 A: You can make a rope applicator if you care to but they are inexpensive to buy online.

 The rope is 3/4 inch soft braided nylon that you can get from a home improvement store.
-A rubber “cone washer” is used at the end of the applicator to hold the rope in place.
+A rubber “cone washer” could be used instead of string at the end of the applicator to hold the rope in place.